datawire/ambassador-docs/docs/edge-stack/pre-release/howtos/istio.md

 ## Route to Services Using mTLS

 After integrating $productName$ with Istio, $productName$'s feature-rich routing capabilities and Istio's mTLS and observability are all available for all incoming traffic.
-To take full advantage of both, you need to configure upstream services with the Istio sidecar, and you need to configure `Mapping`s to use mTLS:
+To take full advantage of both, you need to:

+- configure upstream services with the Istio sidecar;
+- configure `Mapping`s to use mTLS; and
+- verify your service port configuration.

 ### Configure Upstream Services with the Istio Sidecar